Site map Main Index Chapter supplements Copyright

 The skeletal system has two main components.
 The first consists of the bones, which are the organs of the system and number approximately 206 in the adult body (Fig. 9.1).
 Some individuals have a few additional small bones, sometimes in the skull, which provide additional strength.
 The second component consists of the joints, which attach bones to each other and contribute to the proper functioning of the system (Fig. 9.1).

-MAIN FUNCTIONS FOR HOMEOSTASIS
+MAIN FUNCTIONS FOR HOMEOSTASIS (i.e., for continuing good health)

-The bones and joints work together to maintain homeostasis in two main ways.
+The bones and joints work together to maintain homeostasis (i.e., continuing good health) in two main ways.
 One is by minimizing changes in the body's internal conditions; this is accomplished by providing support and protection from traumatic injury.
 The second way is by helping to restore errant conditions to proper levels.
 The skeletal system contributes to this goal by helping the muscles move, storing minerals and fat, and producing blood cells.

 Support